cloud-hybrid/lambda-concept-simple-response/README.md

 │           └── package.test.js
 ```

-A select number defaults are required:
+A select number defaults are presented:

 1. The layer's `dependencies` section needs to have reference to itself.
     - Example: